ndmitchell/tagsoup/README.md

 There are two things that may go wrong with these examples:

 * _The Websites being scraped may change._ There is nothing I can do about this, but if you suspect this is the case let me know, and I'll update the examples and tutorials.
-I have already done so several times, its only a few minutes work.
+I have already done so several times, it's only a few minutes work.
 * _The `openURL` method may not work._ This happens quite regularly, and depending on your server, proxies and direction of the wind, they may not work.
 The solution is to use `wget` to download the page locally, then use `readFile` instead.
 Hopefully a decent Haskell HTTP library will emerge, and that can be used instead.